Oswaldo Cabrera Player Props: Yankees vs. Rays

 Oswaldo Cabrera At The Plate

-- Cabrera has four doubles, a home run and five walks while batting .196.
+- Cabrera is hitting .188 with four doubles, a home run and five walks.

-- Cabrera has picked up a hit in 46.4% of his 28 games this year, with at least two hits in 14.3% of those games.

-- He has hit a home run in one of 28 games, and in 1% of his plate appearances.

-- In five games this year, Cabrera has picked up an RBI, with more than one RBI once.
+- In five games this season, Cabrera has picked up an RBI, with more than one RBI once.

-- He has scored at least one run eight times this season (28.6%), including one multi-run game.
+- In eight of 29 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.